Dunaszeg

-Dunaszeg is a village in Győr-Moson-Sopron county, Hungary.The settlement of Dunaszeg is situated in Győr-Moson-Sopron County in western Hungary.
-There were an estimated 2,000 people living there as of 2015.With a population density of roughly 951 persons per square kilometer, the community has an area of roughly 1.5 square kilometers.
+Dunaszeg is a village in Győr-Moson-Sopron county, located in western Hungary.
+There are 2,324 inhabitants (as of 2025).
+With a population density of roughly 951 persons per square kilometer, the community has an area of roughly 1.5 square kilometers.

 For outdoor enthusiasts, Dunaszeg offers the "Dunaszeg – Győr" trail, a 13.7 km point-to-point route popular for hiking and biking.
 This trail provides scenic views of the Szigetköz region and is suitable for various skill levels.